What are the benefits of DRY ICE BLASTING?

 Cryogenic cleaning operation on escalator.
 High-pressure cleaning is impossible on this type of configuration…

-In addition, the use of large quantities of chemicals, involves a reprocessing of waste.
+In addition, the use of large quantities of chemicals involves the reprocessing of waste.

 Free of any chemicals, the advantage of cryogenic cleaning is: